 Performing a Yearly Financial Overhaul

-We’re told to replace our smoke detector’s battery every year, but what about our budgets and financial plan?
+We’re told to replace our smoke detector battery yearly, but what about our budget and financial plan?
 Are they charged and ready to go for next year?
-Every November (once we find whether a salary increase is coming or not), we revamp our spending plan.
-Each time it gets easier as there is more “tweaking” involved, and less “chucking to start from scratch.”
-We evaluate using these questions.
+Every November (once many of us find out whether a salary increase is coming or not), we revamp our spending plan.
+Each time, it gets easier as there is more “tweaking” involved and less “chucking to start from scratch.”

-Can we cut back within an existing category, like food?
+- Can we cut back within an existing category, like food?
 Or clothing?
 Can we lower the thermostat?
 Or use less electricity?
-Are there options for our health needs?
-Can we reduce our car insurance premium?
-This is where strategies come in and where most personal finance resources put their efforts.
-Dollar Stretcher archives are a great place to start.

-Have any life changing events impacted our budget?
+Have any life-changing events impacted our budget?
 Our son starting college has.
 It’s resulted in lower food costs and higher school expenses.
 When our youngest broke his arm, that made a huge dent in our medical account.
-Hopefully a raise is coming this year.
+Hopefully, a raise is coming this year.
 But we’re also responsible for a greater share of health costs.
 Recovery from or planning for a financial blow takes thinking through the options.

 Is debt cramping your lifestyle?